Moodiify/.github/profile/README.md

-## Hi there👋, Welcome to StellarLab Workspace
+## Hi there👋, Welcome to JAGGLE.AI Workspace

 <!--